zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-modify.md

 1. Open the [Azure portal](https://portal.azure.com).
 1. Go to your capacity reservation group.
 1. Select **Resources**.
-1. Find out all the VMs that are associated with the group.
+1. Find out all the VMs that are associated to the group.
 1. [Disassociate every VM](capacity-reservation-remove-vm.md).
 1. Delete every capacity reservation in the group:
     1. Go to **Reservations**.